aruparaantony2004/Recreating-Exoplanet-Detection-in-the-Classroom/README.md

 ## Features
 - **Interactive Simulation:** Adjust parameters like star-planet distance and orbital period via a web-based interface.
 - **Hands-On Learning:** Observe and analyze light curves to derive properties of exoplanetary systems.
-- **Customizable:** Includes resources for 3D printing, circuit assembly, and microcontroller programming.
+- **Customizable:** Includes resources for designing, 3D printing, circuit assembly, and microcontroller programming.

 ---